ZedTechInfo/cyb3rs-random-generator/README.md

 Coming soon!!!
 <!-- Alternatively, you can use this payment link: [https://paypal.me/](https://paypal.me/) -->

-Thanks for your support, please feel free to fork and contribut to this growing idea and freedom from ads.
+Thanks for your support, please feel free to fork and contribut to this growing idea and freedom from ads and profit making schemes.